Max Weinberg: Early life

-Weinberg has also acknowledged The Ventures as a major influence on him in a TV interview in 1988 to celebrate that band's 30th anniversary and he actually sat in on drums during the performances.
+Weinberg has also acknowledged the Ventures as a major influence on him in a TV interview in 1988 to celebrate that band's 30th anniversary and he actually sat in on drums during the performances.

 Weinberg started playing at the age of six.
 His first public appearance came at the age of seven when he sat in on a bar mitzvah band playing "When the Saints Go Marching In".
 The bandleader, Herbie Zane, was the leading act for bar mitzvahs and weddings in the area; he was impressed with young Weinberg and brought him along on other engagements as a kind of novelty act.
 Weinberg thus became a local child star, drumming in a three-piece mohair suit.
 He gained an appreciation for showmanship and was a fan of Liberace and Sammy Davis, Jr. He grew to idolize drummer Buddy Rich and become a fan of Gene Krupa and saw drummer Ed Shaughnessy of Doc Severinsen's band on The Tonight Show Starring Johnny Carson as having an ideal job as well as admiring the level of playing and serious sartorial style of the Tonight Show musicians.
 Weinberg stayed with Zane until junior high school and learned rhythms such as cha-chas, merengues, polkas, and the hora and playing everything from Dixieland jazz to Acker Bilk's "Stranger on the Shore".

 Weinberg attended Temple Sharey Tefilo-Israel, a Reform Judaism congregation in South Orange, where he was inspired by a local rabbi and had what he later described as "a wonderful Jewish background."
 He would later say that the Jewish concept of seder, meaning order, became key to his vision of how a good drummer serves his band's music.
 Witnessing his father lose two summer camps in The Poconos impressed upon him the fragility of economic success and led to a strong work ethic.
 His father's financial setbacks also provided a reason for Weinberg to find steady work as a drummer, while still in his teens and attending high school, to help his family pay bills.

-When the British Invasion hit in 1964, the Beatles and their drummer, Ringo Starr, became a huge influence on Weinberg.
+When the British Invasion hit in 1964, the Beatles and their drummer, Ringo Starr, became a major influence on Weinberg.
 He began playing in local New Jersey rock bands, playing the music of The Rolling Stones, Mitch Ryder and the Detroit Wheels, and The Young Rascals.
-While a member of The Epsilons, he played at the 1964 New York World's Fair.
+While a member of the Epsilons, he played at the 1964 New York World's Fair.
 He attended Columbia High School in Maplewood; there he knew Leigh Howard Stevens, who would become a famous percussionist in his own right.
 Weinberg graduated from Columbia High in 1969.
 Another band he was in, Blackstone, recorded an eponymous album for Epic Records in 1970.